tensorflow/tensorflow/tensorflow/contrib/model_pruning/README.md

 sparsity_function_exponent is set to 3.
 ### Adding pruning ops to the training graph

-The final step involves adding ops to the training graph that monitors the distribution of the layer's weight magnitudes and determines the layer threshold such masking all the weights below this threshold achieves the sparsity level desired for the current training step.
+The final step involves adding ops to the training graph that monitor the distribution of the layer's weight magnitudes and determine the layer threshold, such that masking all the weights below this threshold achieves the sparsity level desired for the current training step.
 This can be achieved as follows:

 ```python
 tf.app.flags.DEFINE_string(